-The master Omraam stressed that purity is the foundation of spirituality.
-We strive towards a high spiritual ideal of self-transformation and transcendence.
+Omraam Mikhael Aivanhov considered purity the foundation of spirituality.
+As disciples, we strive towards a high spiritual ideal of self-transformation and transcendence.
 The first step is ‘To have a heart as pure as crystal’.
 Why is a crystal suspended in the sunshine beautiful?
 Its purity allows the light to pass through it without hindrance or obstruction.
 We see a play of pure vibrant colours as the light is free to express itself in the fullness of the prism.

 The crystal is symbolic of why we need to free our physical body and our subtle bodies of toxins and impurities.
 Otherwise, these impurities will prevent light from entering and passing through us.
 They also block the free-flow of subtle energies through the different planes of our being.
 One way of working to purify ourselves is to imagine the transparency of crystals-

 ‘It’s wonderful – from out of the crude, dark material of her entrails, the earth is able to form a matter as pure and limpid as crystal.
 But it’s not enough for us to marvel at nature’s work; we need to do the same work of transmutation ourselves, by transforming the selfish feelings and desires of our heart.
 How?
 First of all, through imagination.
 Imagination possesses real power, so why not use it to obtain the purity of a crystal?
 You will say that is just fantasy.
 But no, everything we imagine eventually becomes reality.